ormandomneto/nying.ma/dpe.mdzod.khang/tbrc/README.md

 volume collection.
 W19229      448-505

-## bka' brgyad Bde gshegs 'dus pa :13
+## bka' brgyad bde gshegs 'dus pa :13

 The Kagye or Eight Pronouncements represent organized presentations of the Nyingma teachings of the Mahayoga tradition.
 The fullest of these was revealed by the